Wondering which dating app will get you the best results in the shortest amount of time?

 - Unlike some other apps, there are no time limits on messaging.

-- Tinder attracts people looking for all kinds of relationships, from casual hookups to long term relationships and marriage.
+- Tinder attracts people looking for all kinds of relationships, from or a to marriage and everything in between.

 - If you’re not in a large city, you may have a much smaller match queue.
 76% of users live in urban areas, leaving 17% in the suburbs, and 7% in rural areas.